What is Atrial Fibrillation (AF)?

 Well, that’s sort of true.
 The normal/regular heartbeat or “Sinus rhythm” can be achieved in two ways.
 Either with medications or via electrical interventions.
 The problem is that neither way is perfect.
 Unless you complain of some symptoms linked to AF, there is no significant point in reverting you to sinus rhythm as long as 1. you are protected against stroke and 2. your heart rate is within normal range and not fast.

 That largely depends on your complaints and symptoms.
 The routine initial tests, of course, after a physical exam, are ECG (Electrocardiogram) and an Echocardiogram.
-ECG shows how fast your heart is beating and establishes the diagnosis of Atrial Fibrillation and Echocardiogram shows how the heart is functioning and whether there is any underlying valvular disease, causing the fibrillation.
+ECG shows how fast your heart is beating and establishes the diagnosis of Atrial Fibrillation and Echocardiogram shows how the heart is functioning and whether there is any underlying valvular disease causing the fibrillation.
+Depending on the other risk factors, assessment of the coronary arteries may also be required with a functional test like a stress echocardiogram.
+You require excellent control of all the risk factors for heart disease like Hypertension, high cholesterol and diabetes.

 Two electrocardiograms showing showing the difference between sinus rhythm and atrial fibrillation.